hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/DiscreteMath/Proofs/index.md

 In line 5 of the proof, this is using the Conjunction rule, which allows you to combine any expressions in the proof so far with an AND ($\land$) between them.
 In this case, I see that it would helpful to do that because Hypothesis 1 on line says that if you have $p \land q$, you can get $r$, which is what we need.

 Finally, I apply Modus Ponens again to lines 1 and 5 to get $r$ from $p \land q$ and $(p \land q) \rightarrow r$.

+---

+## **Induction**
+Induction is usually the proof technique that is hardest to grasp in my experience working with students, but it gets easier with more practice problems.

+The easiest introduction to the concept here is to think of a staircase.
+In order to begin walking on the staircase to get to each next step, you must first get on the very first step, but when you get on the first step, you know know how to get to the next step.
+So you use that information to get you to each next step until you get to the end.

+In inductive proofs, it is a similar flow: the first "step in the stair case" is a mathematical expression that must be established as true.
+Then you use that proven statement to help you prove each next step.

+There are two types of induction: weak and strong.

+### Weak Induction
+Putting the staircase analogy formally, $p(n) \rightarrow p(n+1)$, where $n \in \mathbb{N}$.